cwchentw/cl2js/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An utility command to convert Common Lisp to JavaScript with the power of Parenscript.
+A utility command to convert Common Lisp to JavaScript with the power of Parenscript.

 ## System Requirements